acduzgun/regime-based-trading-model/README.md

 The notebooks use a walk-forward protocol: preprocessing parameters are estimated on each training window and then applied to the held-out window.

-- Missing regime values: `cond2` and `cond3` are forward-filled and then backward-filled for any leading missing rows.
+- Missing regime values: `cond2` and `cond3` are forward-filled for any leading missing rows.
 - Missing modeling rows: training rows with missing feature, regime, or target values are dropped; prediction rows with missing feature/regime values are dropped.